This section discusses PL_exception()

 code.
 PL_raise_exception()

-from the C interface registers the exception term and returns FALSE
+from the C interface registers the exception term and returns FALSE.

 If a foreign predicate returns

-, while an exception term is registered, a Prolog
+FALSE, while an exception term is registered, a Prolog

 exception will be raised by the virtual machine.
 This implies for a